cleesmith/cellipede/README.md

 but that's a lot of sheets ... and each sheet has no row/column limit.
 * It runs great on a Mac, Ubuntu, or Debian, and probably others too.
 * It runs great on a Raspberry Pi.
+* If you are learning to program, this is a great example of software to learn from as it follows well known **best practices** for Python and Flask apps.
 * There is a lot of potential for learning and growth with cellipede.

 ***